By Alison R Bowyer Freelance Copywriter

 Content creation takes many forms in the digital world, it’s an exciting time.
 Your website will need great design, clear navigation and eye-catching visuals.

 That doesn’t mean any old rubbish stuffed with keywords either.
-It means well-written, optimised content.
+It means well-written, original, optimised content.

 Once your website is live, it’s time to start adding content in the form of a regular blog.

-Writing a regular blog is another fantastic way to get your website recognised by those all important search engines.
-But it must be compelling, original and written well to achieve results.
+Writing a regular blog is a fantastic way to get your website recognised by those all important search engines.
+You can share your content on your social media channels to build engagement and traffic to your website.

 Sounds like hard work?
 That’s because it is.
 And you won’t get those results overnight.
 But if you’re prepared to commit time and effort to your blog, the benefits are enormous.